lmnr-ai/lmnr-python/README.md

 t.end(success=True)
 ```

-## Features

-- Make Laminar endpoint calls from your Python code
-- Make Laminar endpoint calls that can run your own functions as tools
-- CLI to generate code from pipelines you build on Laminar or execute your own functions while you test your flows in workshop

 ## Making Laminar pipeline calls

 After you are ready to use your pipeline in your code, deploy it in Laminar by selecting the target version for the pipeline.